Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations

 \subsection{Collision scenarios}

-Based on the observational data from the A$56$ cluster, we need to reproduce quantitatively a series of features.
+Based on the observational data from the A56 cluster, we need to reproduce quantitatively a series of features.
 For example the offset of DM and gas peak at the point when the separation between the peaks of DM is approximately $438 \pm 206$\,kpc, and the X-ray emission morphology.
-Additionally, the separation between the main gas peak and the southern DM peak will be taken to be $118 \pm 41$\,kpc.
-This is inferred from the DM-BCG and gas-BCG separations of \cite{Wittman23}.
-Fig.~\ref{fig:density_time_evolution} represents the time evolution of the gas density of A$56$.
+Additionally, the separation between the main gas peak and the southern (northern) DM peak will be taken to be $118 \pm 41$\,kpc ($337 \pm 44$\,kpc).
+This is inferred from the DM-BCG and gas-BCG separations.
+The observational separations were obtained from the DM-gas southern offset because it is difficult to identify a gas density peak associated with the northern subcluster from X-ray emission, due to the diffuse nature of the gas in this region \citep{Wittman23}.
+In other words, we consider that A56 has only one relevant gas density peak -- the southern one.
+The secondary norteastern gas feature seen in the X-ray data will be interpreted merely as a local asymmetry, and thus disregarded from the goals of the simulations.
+That feature might be the result of a previous interaction, or due to the presence of additional substrucure.
+These are aspects that cannot be reproduced with an idealised binary collision.
+Fig.~\ref{fig:density_time_evolution} represents the time evolution of the gas density of A56.